India postpones retaliatory tariffs on US goods for a second time

 India says its tariffs are in response to the United States' tariffs on steel and aluminum imports, which were imposed by the Trump administration in March.

 It had originally included large American motorcycles, such as those made by Harley-Davidson (HOG), in its retaliation but dropped them from the list of products in late June.
+President Donald Trump has repeatedly slammed India for its high tariffs on motorbikes, even though it's not clear Harley actually pays those tariffs.

 Related: India spares Harley-Davidson as it hits back at US tariffs

-India is one of several countries that President Donald Trump has repeatedly criticized for its high trade surplus with the United States.
+And India is one of several countries that President Trump has repeatedly criticized for its high trade surplus with the United States.

 The United States sold goods worth around $42 billion to India in 2016, according to US government data.
 India exported goods worth $72 billion to the United States.